Deep learning with hybrid frequency differencing and principal component analysis for 21-cm foreground and beam

-Overall, these results demonstrate that Gaussian beam smoothing suppresses fine-scale features, but UNet–based reconstructions substantially alleviate this effect.
-All three methods clearly outperform PCA-only, and the hybrid method delivers the most consistent results, particularly at large scales.
+Overall, these results demonstrate that Gaussian beam smoothing suppresses fine-scale features, but UNet-based reconstructions substantially alleviate this effect.
+All three methods clearly outperform the PCA-only method, and the hybrid method delivers the most consistent results, particularly at large scales.
 This highlights the advantage of combining complementary preprocessing strategies when restoring the 21-cm signal under instrumental smoothing.

-\subsection{HI + Foreground with Cosine Beam Convolution}
+\subsection{HI + foreground with cosine beam convolution}

-We next assess the reconstruction performance under the more realistic Cosine beam model, which introduces frequency-dependent main-lobe narrowing and sidelobe structures that more closely mimic actual instrumental effects.
-Figure~\ref{fig:slice_cosine} shows 2D slices of the target HI field and the reconstructed maps under Cosine beam convolution.
-Similar to the Gaussian beam case, all three UNet–based methods successfully recover the large-scale morphology of the HI distribution, whereas the PCA-only result remains strongly suppressed and misses much of the small-scale structure.
+We next assess the reconstruction performance under the more realistic cosine beam model, which introduces frequency-dependent mainlobe narrowing and sidelobe structures that more closely mimic actual instrumental effects.
+Fig.~\ref{fig:slice_cosine} shows 2D slices of the target HI field and the reconstructed maps under cosine beam convolution.
+Similar to the Gaussian beam case, all three UNet-based methods successfully recover the large-scale morphology of the HI distribution, whereas the PCA-only result remains strongly suppressed and misses much of the small-scale structure.
 Among the UNet reconstructions, the hybrid method most closely matches the target map, capturing both bright peaks and diffuse regions with higher fidelity.
 FD+UNet and PCA+UNet also yield visually consistent reconstructions, though with slightly greater structural differences relative to the target.

-Figure~\ref{fig:pixel_cosine} presents the temperature distributions (left panel), pixel-to-pixel correlations (middle panel), and correlation coefficient (right panel) under Cosine beam convolution.
-Compared with the no-beam (Figure~\ref{fig:pixel_nobeam}) and Gaussian beam (Figure~\ref{fig:pixel_gauss}) cases, all methods show increased scatter and stronger departures from the true statistics, reflecting the stronger frequency dependence and sidelobe complexity of the Cosine beam.
-Nevertheless, all three UNet–based methods continue to recover the overall brightness distribution and maintain correlations with the target field, whereas PCA-only remains severely biased and strongly suppressed.
+Fig.~\ref{fig:pixel_cosine} presents the temperature distributions (left panel), pixel-to-pixel correlations (middle panel), and correlation coefficient (right panel) under cosine beam convolution.
+Compared with the no-beam (Fig.~\ref{fig:pixel_nobeam}) and Gaussian beam (Fig.~\ref{fig:pixel_gauss}) cases, all methods show increased scatter and stronger departures from the true statistics, reflecting the stronger frequency dependence and sidelobe complexity of the cosine beam.
+Nevertheless, all three UNet-based methods continue to recover the overall brightness distribution and maintain correlations with the target field, whereas the PCA-only method remains severely biased and strongly suppressed.
 Among the UNet approaches, the hybrid method achieves the highest correlation coefficients across the band, indicating a modest but persistent advantage under these more challenging beam conditions.